Biobased epoxy casting system for decorative, professional and industrial applications.

 WWA/ B4 for castings up to 9 cm thick

-2. Go to the necessary protective equipment:
+2. Go to protective equipment:

 Wear protective nitrile gloves and cover up, as the resin must never come into contact with the skin.